icsecs1992/TensorGuard/README.md

 ## TensorGuard
-This is the open-source repository of the paper titled **Taming Checker Bugs in Deep Learning Libraries** Submitted to the International Conference on Software Engineering (ICSE) 2025 second cycle.
+This is the open-source repository of the paper titled **Taming Checker Bugs in Deep Learning Libraries** Submitted to the The ACM SIGSOFT International Symposium on Software Testing and Analysis (ISSTA) 2025.

 :wave: We have taken extensive measures to ensure that this GitHub repository remains anonymous.
 We are also constantly updating the repository to improve the reproducibility of the package for other researchers.